zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/user-management.md

 This section will center on managing users, their roles, and permissions within a deployed ZenML instance, while the [ZenML Hub](../../user-guide/advanced-guide/leverage-community-contributed-plugins.md)

-{% hint style="warning" %}
-Permissions and roles are an alpha feature of ZenML and are in active development.
-{% endhint %}

 ## Team administration and user management

 After you have [deployed ZenML and connected your local client with the deployment](/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-zenml.md),